 Nail salons are a lot of work, and getting started in the industry is no exception.
 Having a business plan that you can refer to is a good way to make sure that the decisions you make are the right ones to keep you on the right track and grow your business.

-Writing your nail salon business plan is a big job, but it’s also the best way to show your love and enthusiasm for your business- this is your chance to outline your goals and think about how you’ll make them a reality.
+Writing your nail salon business plan is a big job, but it shouldn’t feel like a chore.
+In fact, it’s the best way to show your love and enthusiasm for your business- this is your chance to outline your goals and think about how you’ll make them a reality.

 How to write a great business plan